Murali-group/BoolODE/README.md

-*NOTE: The BoolODE is being refactored, and is currently being tested.
+*NOTE: The BoolODE code is being refactored, and is currently being tested.
 Please use the V0.1 release for the version of the code used in the BEELINE publication*

 # BoolODE